Makafaat (TV series)

-Makafaat is a Pakistani anthology drama series, that airs on Geo TV and was created by Abdullah Kadwani and Asad Qureshi.
+Makafaat is a Pakistani anthology drama series that aired on Geo TV and was created by Abdullah Kadwani and Asad Qureshi.
 It premiered on 28 September 2019.
-It featured different short stories in each episode focusing on social issues.
+Each episode featured a different short story focusing on social issues.

 Synopsis

 The anthology follows different stories and characters depicting the theme of Karma and Huqooq-ul-Ibaad.
 The Drama series tells stories of fate’s connection with our deeds, showing how people are often held accountable for their willful actions even before the afterlife and reflects on negative virtues such as greed, envy, heedlessness, pride, malice, covetousness, and hatred in its standalone episodes.